 print(response["output"]["text"])

-# Citations are in response["citations"] — each one maps text back to the source chunk
+# Citations are in response["citations"] — maps text back to source chunks

-One of the most useful features of Bedrock Knowledge Bases is the automatic citation system.
-The citations array in the response tells you exactly which S3 document and which chunk each part of Claude’s answer came from — critical for compliance use cases and for debugging hallucinations.
+The citations array in the response tells you exactly which S3 document and chunk each part of Claude’s answer came from — critical for compliance use cases and debugging hallucinations.

 Security & Compliance